-For some reason B.C. has a lot of ruins across the province; I think there are a few reasons, including reliance on boom and bust resources, changing transportation and the geography of the province creating remote and difficult to reach.
+For some reason B.C. has a lot of ruins across the province; I think there are a few reasons, including reliance on boom and bust resources, changing transportation and the geography of the province creating remote and difficult to reach communities.

 Canada’s West Coast is full of forgotten villages, towns and historic sights.

-Outside fo Vancouver, Victoria and the Gulf Islands, B.C.’s coast is sparsely populated, especially the farther north you go.
+Outside of Vancouver, Victoria (and southeastern Vancouver Island) and the Gulf Islands, B.C.’s coast is sparsely populated, especially the farther north you go.
 First Nations villages speckle the area, as do the ruins of industrial towns or docks that no longer see any use.
 Butedale is one of those.

 A cannery town that boasted over 400 residents 100 years ago, the remote town on Princess Royal Island is disconnected from any other town by land.
 As boat traffic has changed, and the need for canneries died, the town’s industrial heart and means of supplying itself left.